-When Sabotage’s CEO and creative director Thierry Boulanger announced a Kickstarter for their next game, Sea of Stars, it was easy to pipe up and pay attention.
+When Sabotage’s CEO and creative director, Thierry Boulanger, announced a Kickstarter for their next game, Sea of Stars, it was easy to pipe up and pay attention.
 For starters, the moment you mention Chrono Trigger, I’m all ears and will discuss a masterpiece like that any day of the week.
-Second, Sabotage’s goodwill with their previous outing made this an easy project to keep an eye on.
+Second, Sabotage’s goodwill with their previous outing made this an easy project to watch.

 Sea of Stars’ compelling world unites players with Valere and Zale, youths fated to become Solstice Warriors.
-Combining their Sun and Moon powers to perform Eclipse Magic, they are pledged to fight the monstrous creations of the evil alchemist known as The Fleshmancer.
+Combining their Sun and Moon powers to perform Eclipse Magic, they are pledged to fight the monstrous creations of the evil alchemist, The Fleshmancer.